Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

         also builds, stores, and may share certain DNS data streams which store high level information about domain resolved, query types, result codes, and timestamp.
-These streams do not contain IP address information of requestor and cannot be correlated to IP address or other PII.
+These streams do not contain IP address information of requestor and cannot be correlated to IP address or other personal data.

         We do not and never will share any of its data with marketers, nor will it use this data for demographic analysis.